uyuni-project/subscription-matcher/src/test/resources/scenario1/README.md

 Result
 ------

-The result should be *lesch* and *vmware* consume each 1 subscription.
+The result should be 100 and 200 consume each 1 subscription.
-1 subscription is free and the system *berthold* can not be entitled.
+1 subscription is free and the system 300 can not be entitled.